nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 {% include note.html content="

 Redirects to the user guide page to provide help for the users.
-If attempt unsuccessful, the following help window appears.
+If the attempt was unsuccessful, the following help window appears.
 " %}

 ![help message](images/helpMessage.png)

 Format: `help`

 ### Adding a student: `add`